 1. Manage Your Finances

 Financial worries are something that is not unique to retirement years.
 Most of us worry about our cash flow throughout our working lives.
 If you are considering retirement or have just made the transition, it may feel difficult to contemplate your future life without your main source of income.
 The key to coping with this is planning.
 Whether you have been financially preparing for retirement from a young age or haven’t thought about it at all, take the time to sit down and really plan it out.
-Read our post on retirement planning for further advice.

 2. Keep Socially Active

 Many people move away from friends and family to start a new life in retirement.
 This is a great opportunity to enjoy a new environment and a new way of life.
 While this is the opinion of many, some people may feel social isolation and find it difficult to meet new people when they are not working.
 Social interaction is essential.
 Make sure that you are proactive in your choice to join new clubs and groups.
 Connecting with others is the key to a long and healthy life.
 If you are living in a retirement development, there are many opportunities to meet new people and try new things.
-Have a look at our post on the facilities we have for more information.

 3. Adjusting to a New Routine

 The ability to do your own thing is great, but having this new retirement routine (or lack of routine) can be a difficult adjustment to make.
 Just because you are not working does not mean you have to sit at home all day watching box sets (unless you want to!).
 In fact, your retirement can be just as relaxed or as active as you want it to be and that’s the beauty of it.
 The opportunities for new hobbies, activities and learning opportunities are endless.
 Part of coping with retirement is creating a routine that works for you.
 Retirement allows you to spend time in a way that you love.
-For ideas on activities to take up, read our post on retirement hobbies.

 4. Ensuring that you Feel Valued